adrianparker/ExifCmdLine/README.md

 # ExifCmdLine
-A simple command line tool for displaying image file EXIF data attributes.
+Simple command line tool for displaying EXIF data attributes for a specific image.

+Displays:
+* _by default_: only the "date" attributes in a given image's EXIF data
+* _with -h_: all attributes in a given image's EXIF data
+* _with -z_: "date" attributes as is, and also converted to UTC and a specified timezone

 ## Project status
-Stable, ready for use.
+Latest version: 1.0.1 is Stable, ready for use.

 ## Installation

 ### Local installation

 Ensure you have node installed. v20 or better.